 The habits of day-to-day mobility must first be set aside and a new approach to changing mobility learned.

 The various services lack prominence among the wider public.

 The current target group is too small owing to the restriction to subscription customers.

 Ways of implementing comprehensive mobility services

-In future, certain parameters need to be redesigned for greater market penetration.
-Generally speaking the following should be noted: There should be an increased focus on customers and their needs.
+In the future, certain parameters need to be redesigned for greater market penetration.
+There should be an increased focus on customers and their needs.
 ‘Mobility from a single source’ is the key priority.
 To meet this requirement, the following four integration perspectives in particular should be attributed key significance.

 Smart networking is paving the way for innovative mobility

 Now classic IT firms (IBM, Google), automotive manufacturers (Daimler, Citroen, BMW) and innovative start-ups (ally) are hot on the trail of the trending topic of multimodality and getting involved in the mobility app market.
-This is adding more and more to the competitive pressure on classic transport companies Here there is the risk of unintentionally losing customer relationships to third-party providers.
+This is adding more and more to the competitive pressure on classic transport companies.
+There is a risk of unintentionally losing customer relationships to third-party providers.
 Growing market power could see platform operators start to dictate terms to transport companies.
 Providers are no longer able to avoid the trend of the sharing economy.
-In future, public transport should see itself as a driving force behind the transformation into a multimodal mobility pattern and assume the role of integrator of different mobility services – moving away from local transport alone and towards integrated mobility services.
-Alongside convenience for customers, transport services expanding their own portfolios will have a positive effect on image and the public perception of public transport.
+In the future, public transport should see itself as a driving force behind the transformation into a multimodal mobility pattern and assume the role of integrator of the various mobility services – moving away from local transport alone and towards integrated mobility services.
+Alongside convenience for customers, transport services expanding their own portfolios will have a positive effect on image and perception of public transport.
 The initiation and advancement of common standards and interfaces constitute key success factors for supraregional service networking.

 You can find out more about our services in the field of travel, transport and logistics here.